pmean/classes/general/policy-on-extensions-and-rework.md

 ---
 title: "Policy on extensions and rework"
-format:
-  html:
-    embed-resources: true
-editor: source
 ---

-This policy was written on 2023-12-02 and last revised on 2024-10-10.
+This policy was written by Steve Simon on 2023-12-02 and last revised on 2024-10-10.

 If you are missing a deadline because your program has an error that you can't fix, try reviewing the [suggestions if you encounter an error][sim3] page.